Breyce/learningProject_2DFighting/README.md

 ## Development Day 3: 2023.10.26

 Today, I learned a few new things.
 One of them is how to use sprite sheets to create 2D maps, which will be very useful in future development.
 I even drew my first map, and it feels great.
 Secondly, I studied some aspects of camera following in 2D games and gained insights into the principles of implementing various mechanisms, including invincibility frames.

+## Development Day 4: 2023.10.28

+Today I sat in front of the computer all day and got more and more addicted.
+By now, I feel like I have a general idea of the content of Unity, but I’m more interested in how the teacher thinks about all the mechanisms and expressions, and how to make the game more detailed.
+However, I still learned a lot today.
+I learned how to create item pickups and how to convert special effects.
+After careful consideration, I found that when implementing an animation that only plays once, one way is to destroy the object after a certain amount of time, and fix the animation execution time to a certain period.
+Then, before the animation finishes playing and enters the next round of looping, you can destroy the game entity used by the animation.

+Another knowledge is to put several sprite maps in a game entity, which can make it easier to operate jumping or three-dimensional moving game characters.